 At present, there are no effective medications to treat the underlying causes of Alzheimer’s, Parkinson’s or related neurodegenerative disorders.
 Although the signs and symptoms of some of these neurodegenerative diseases can be treated with drugs that lessen the severity of signs and symptoms, improvements generally are temporary.

 The grant by the Brockman Foundation Medical Research Grant Program supports research toward the development and discovery of medications that inhibit the accumulation of misfolded proteins and, thereby, advance therapeutics for certain common neurodegenerative diseases.

 Such a discovery would have a profound positive impact on public health in the United States, and worldwide.
 For example, approximately 1.5 million Americans are afflicted with Parkinson’s disease, while about 5.5 million Americans suffer with Alzheimer’s disease.
 Approximately 500,000 people die annually in the United States with Alzheimer’s, while another 500,000 new cases of Alzheimer’s are diagnosed.

 The number of Alzheimer’s disease and Parkinson’s disease cases is expected to increase dramatically as the longevity of populations worldwide continues to rise.
 By 2050, for example, it is estimated that 14 million Americans will have Alzheimer’s disease, unless effective new interventions and preventative measures are discovered.

-- Project Focus: Research toward the development and discovery of medications that inhibit the accumulation of misfolded proteins
+- Overview: Research toward the development and discovery of medications that inhibit the accumulation of misfolded proteins